 - The cutting speed in meters per minute is often of high practical importance and depends substantially on the used laser power, the material type and thickness, apart from various process details such as beam focusing and the flow and pressure of the applied process gas.

-- The electricity consumption and the gas consumption (specified per meter of cut material) determine a substantial part of the operation cost, apart from maintenance requirements.
+- The electricity consumption and the gas consumption (specified per meter of cut material) determine a substantial part of the operation cost, aside from maintenance requirements.
 The electricity consumption can strongly depend on the wall-plug efficiency of the used laser; modern devices like diode-pumped thin-disk lasers are far more efficient than various older laser types.
 The improved efficiency also reduces the cooling requirements.

 Various qualitative features can also be of high importance.
-For example, some processes allow for high quality piercing, avoiding the need to pierce outside the final contour.
-Another aspect of potentially higher relevance is the processing of sharp edges in contours concerning achieved quality and required time.
+For example, some processes allow for high-quality piercing, avoiding the need to pierce outside the final contour.
+Another aspect of potentially higher relevance is the processing of sharp edges in contours, concerning achieved quality and required time.